Chemistry Add-In for Microsoft Word

 Usage Statistics – Chemistry add-in for Microsoft Word V3

-The Chemistry add-in for Microsoft Word collects usage statistics to help us to understand how the add-in is used.
+The Chemistry add-in for Microsoft Word collects usage statistics to help us to support and understand how the add-in is being used.
 We collect a modest amount of data, including where in the world our users are, what version of Microsoft Word they’re using and what Operating System is being used.
-We have developed an automated process to generate some images to show you some of the results that we can see.
+We have developed an automated process to generate the images below which show you some of the results that we can see.

 Where in the world is the Chemistry addin for Microsoft Word used?